 Your Mayo Clinic care team

-Having all of this subspecialized expertise in a single place, focused on you, means that you're not getting just one opinion — your care is discussed among the team, your test results are available quickly and appointments are scheduled in coordination.
-Cardiovascular specialists with expertise in your condition work together to determine the most appropriate treatment for you.
+Having all of this subspecialized expertise in a single place, focused on you, means that you're not just getting one opinion — your care is discussed among the team members.
+Appointments are scheduled in coordination and your test results are available quickly, allowing cardiovascular specialists with expertise in your condition to work together to determine the most appropriate treatment for you.

 This collaborative approach means doctors can often evaluate you and develop a treatment plan within two or three days.

 Mayo Clinic patients have access to the latest imaging and diagnostic tools available, and there's a long history of Mayo Clinic scientists being involved in developing many technologies for patient care.
 With state-of-the-art research and laboratory facilities, Mayo Clinic experts are constantly seeking new medical knowledge and individual-driven innovations for people with peripheral artery disease, including a variety of clinical trials that may be available to you.

 Mayo Clinic doctors use the latest technological advances available to them, including ultrasound, coronary angiogram, computerized tomography (CT) coronary angiogram and magnetic resonance angiogram, to accurately diagnose peripheral artery disease.

 Mayo Clinic doctors provide comprehensive care for more than 1,800 people with peripheral artery disease each year.